Argiope radon: Sexual cannibalism

-Social behavior
+Social behaviour

 Spiderling sociality

 A. radon are more likely to be found as aggregations rather than as solitary individuals.
 However, there is no sizable difference between aggregating spiders and solitary spiders in terms of body length, web height, and mesh height.
 But, there are far more males per female found in aggregating groups of spiders than with solitary spiders.

 Enemies

 Predators

-The A. radon’s model predators are the blue tits.
-The blue tit’s visual system is well-known and about 20% of their diet is composed of spiders.
+The A. radon's model predators are the blue tits.
+The blue tit's visual system is well-known and about 20% of their diet is composed of spiders.
 Their methods for prey capturing include the use of UV-specific cues.

 Physiology

 Locomotion

 Lowered resting metabolic rates (RMR) are favored when spiders are completing activities that require a large amount of energy.
 However, this does not mean that lower RMR values are favored.

 Digestion

 The resting metabolic rate (RMR) of female spiders does not change drastically with age but is significantly affected by whether female spiders have mated or not.
 For example, mated females have RMRs that are reduced by almost 29-35%.
-In addition, the RMR for both females and males is positively correlated with the offspring’s body mass.
+In addition, the RMR for both females and males is positively correlated with the offspring's body mass.